 The human body contains about 100 different kinds of chemical messengers known as neurotransmitters.
-They are essential for brain function and assist regulate a variety of bodily activities such as appetite, breathing, and heart rate.
+They are essential for brain function and assist in regulating a variety of bodily activities such as appetite, breathing, and heart rate.

 Neurotransmitters not only regulate physiological processes, but they also help people learn and govern emotions such as fear, pleasure, and happiness.
 Continue reading to discover more about how neurotransmitters affect mental health.